anton-dema/wpbootstrap/README.md

 <p>
 All credit goes to Zac Gordon and his tutorial published in the link above.

-This themes is licensed <a href="http://creativecommons.org/licenses/by-sa/3.0/">Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)</a>
+This theme is licensed <a href="http://creativecommons.org/licenses/by-sa/3.0/">Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)</a>
 </p>